 “When a boy goes to the market to buy food and comes home with an old wok instead, his parents wonder what they’ll eat for dinner.
 But then the wok rolls out of the poor family’s house with a skippity-hoppity-ho! and returns from the rich man’s home with a feast in tow!”

-The Chinese new year emphasizes sharing.
+The Lunar New Year emphasizes sharing.
 Families and friends gather from far and near to share a New Year’s Eve feast and to wish each other a prosperous and happy new year.

-The most significant dish during the Chinese new year for children is the festive stir-fried rice.
+The most significant dish during the Lunar New Year for children is the festive stir-fried rice.
 Parents urge their children to eat it so so that they will get along in the new year.
 So for our literacy snack this week, we’ll be having festive stir-fried rice!

 frozen green peas